Since I pack my husband’s lunch, and have to feed my 3 kids lunch daily, I’m always coming up with new ideas for their mid-day meals.

 Place canola or vegetable oil, sliced peppers and onions in a skillet over medium heat.
 Cook until onions are almost translucent.

-Place your Johnsonville Naturals White Cheddar Smoked Sausage in the skillet, and toss.
+Place your cheddar sausage in the skillet, and toss.
 Cover and cook for 5 minutes, or until the sausages are plump.

 They are already fully cooked, so all you’re doing is heating them up.